iterative/dvc.org/content/docs/studio/user-guide/model-registry/remove-a-model-or-its-details.md

 </admon>

 <admon type="info">
 You can also remove a model version or stage assignment by removing the corresponding Git tag directly from your Git repository.
-But this destroys the trace of the version registration or stage assignment action.
+But this destroys the audit trail of the original version registration or stage assignment action.
 </admon>